+The gender pay gap is a sad reality with numerous studies proving that men are paid more on average than women over their lifetimes.
+However, in a step to combat this issue once and for all, France is pioneering gender equality by developing cutting edge ‘anti-wage gap software’.
 The pay gap between men’s and women’s salaries in France is 9%, despite the fact that law requiring equal pay for the same work was introduced 35 years ago.

 But in a bid to show that the authorities are serious about fixing the wage gap in France, bringing equality to both sides of the population, French Prime Minister Edouard Philippe recently announced the government’s plans to bring cutting-edge software into the equation.

 France has been developing software that can be directly linked to a company’s payroll system, drawing inspiration from similar software tools that have already shown their success in Switzerland and Luxembourg.
 The purpose of the new software is to pick up on any unjustified pay gaps and bring this injustice to the attention of the law.

 It will initially be put in place for businesses with more than 250 employees but, if all goes well, the software will be rolled out to smaller companies of 50 to 249 employees as well.
 The French government hopes to accomplish this by 2020 at the latest.

 As well as the new software, the French government will increase by four times the frequency of unannounced company inspections, ensuring that business are obeying salary regulations.